root-project/root/README/ReleaseNotes/v632/index.md

 - ROOT does not longer support Python 2.
 The minimum required Python version to build ROOT is 3.8.
 - Support for wildcard imports like `from ROOT import *` is dropped from PyROOT
 - Support for external (ie. non-builtin) libAfterImage is now deprecated and it will be removed in next release 6.34.
+- The `TList::TList(TObject*)` constructor is deprecated and will be removed in ROOT 6.34

 ## Core Libraries